 Making Your Money Work

-Phase the project to spread costs.
-Do flooring first, then walls, then fixtures.
+Phase the renovation to spread costs.

 The Bottom Line